abezr/sdlc/arch-docs/ai-maintainer-pluggable-architecture.md

-# AI Maintainer Pluggable Architecture (Fx + MCP)
+# AI Maintainer Pluggable Architecture (DI + MCP)

-Plug-in architecture for the AI Maintainer toolchain that matches the described Fx-based strategy pattern: strategies are registered as DI providers (grouped), carry lifecycle metadata (topics, DTO, UoW), rely on transactional outbox for external effects, and are exposed to AI agents via MCP and a dynamic tool dispatcher.
+Plug-in architecture for the AI Maintainer toolchain: strategies are registered into a DI container (grouped by topic), carry lifecycle metadata (topics, DTO, UoW), rely on transactional outbox for external effects, and are exposed to AI agents via MCP and a dynamic tool dispatcher.

 ## Principles
-- **Group-based DI**: Strategies register via `fx.Provide` into a shared group; consumers inject `[]Strategy` via `fx.In`.
+- **Group-based DI**: Strategies register into a shared group; the dispatcher injects `Strategy[]` from the DI container.
 - **Self-contained lifecycle**: Each strategy declares input topic, DTO contract, UoW handler, and outbox events.
 No hidden global state.
 - **Transactional outbox**: External side effects are modeled as outbox events; strategies only touch DB + enqueue work.
 - **Pluggable discovery**: New strategies/tools are discovered by scanning plugin folders; no core changes.